EVE

 Use EVE when the email address is doing more work than simply receiving mail.

-If email quality changes acquisition cost, sign-up quality, fraud exposure or service effort, it deserves a better decision model than valid or invalid.
+If email quality changes acquisition cost, sign-up quality, fraud exposure or service effort, it deserves a better call than valid or invalid.